 The annual competition is open to artists living on the island of Ireland, and Irish artists living abroad.
 The winner will receive a cash prize of €15,000, and a commission worth €5,000 to create a work for inclusion in the National Portrait Collection.
 There will also be two awards of €1,500 for highly commended works.

-The shortlist of portraits chosen by the 2020 judging panel will be exhibited at the National Gallery of Ireland from 21 November 2020 to 21 March 2021.
+The shortlist of portraits chosen by the 2020 judging panel will be exhibited at the National Gallery of Ireland until 21 March 2021.
 The exhibition will then travel to our partner venue, Crawford Art Gallery, Cork, where the shortlisted works will be displayed from 17 April to 11 July 2021.

 The 2020 judging panel comprises artist Rita Duffy; Dr Philip Cottrell, lecturer and assistant professor at the School of Art History and Cultural Policy, UCD; Aoife Ruane, Director of Highlanes Gallery.